HabitatFramework/UserGuide/interface/interface.rst

 	Split Features (ArcGIS)

 * Select one of the options in the ‘Process’ list.
 * Click on ‘Split Features’.
 The record will be updated and details added to the History tab for the INCID.

-* MapInfo
+MapInfo
+"""""""

+..
+Sidebar:: Note
+	The Cosmetic layer should be used due to the time required for MapInfo to add a new polygon to the full HLU layer.

 * Set the Cosmetic layer as ‘Editable’ and draw the polygon to split by
 * Set the HLU layer as ‘Editable’
 * Select the polygon you wish to split and go to Objects > Set Target
 * Select the polygon in the Cosmetic layer and go to Objects > Split
 * In the Data Disaggregation box, ensure that ‘Method’ for all fields is set to ‘Value’ as shown in the figure :ref:`figMIDD`, then click OK.

-..
-Note:: The Cosmetic layer should be used due to the time required for MapInfo to add a new polygon to the full HLU layer.

 .. _figMIDD: